awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/encrypting-content.md

    + For **DASH ISO** and **MS Smooth**, fill in the encryption parameter fields\.
 For more information, see [SPEKE Encryption Parameters](#speke-encryption-parameters)\.
    + For **Apple HLS**, fill in the following parameters:
      + **Encryption method** – Choose **Sample\-AES** for Apple HLS Fairplay or **AES\-128** for Apple HLS AES\-128\.
-     + **Key provider type** – Choose **SPEKE** to encrypt using a key provided by your DRM solution provider, or choose **Static Key** to type your own key\.
+     + **Key provider type** – Choose **SPEKE** to encrypt using a key provided by your DRM solution provider, or choose **Static key** to enter your own key\.
        + For **SPEKE**, fill in the encryption parameter fields\.
 For more information, see [SPEKE Encryption Parameters](#speke-encryption-parameters)\.
        + For **Static Key**, see [Static Key Encryption Parameters](#static-key-encryption-parameters)\.

 ## SPEKE Encryption Parameters<a name="speke-encryption-parameters"></a>

-When you request encryption, you provide input parameters that allow the service to locate your DRM solution provider's key server, to authenticate you as a user, and to request the proper encoding keys\.
+When you request encryption, you provide input parameters that allow the service to locate your DRM solution provider's key server, to authenticate you as a user and to request the proper encoding keys\.
 This section describes the options\.
-Some options are available only for particular streaming protocols\.
+Some options are available only for particular streaming protocols:
 + **Resource ID** – Identifier that you define for the content, which is sent to the key server to identify the current endpoint\.
 How unique you make this depends on how fine\-grained you want access controls to be\.
 The service does not allow you to use the same ID for two simultaneous encryption processes\.

   The following example shows a resource ID: